Bucket-Protocol/liquid-staking/README.md

 Introduces an additional Fee Collection Cap to limit admin cap usage, enhancing security.
 If the Fee Collection Cap is compromised, it can be regenerated using the admin cap—ensuring long-term safety for future projects built on the stSUI framework.

-Please reach out to 0xrajendra on X for any collaboration.

 ----------

 **We extend our gratitude to SpringSui** for open-sourcing the code and introducing SIP-31 and SIP-33, which enabled instant unstaking and fungible LSTs—paving the way for further innovations like stSUI.